 Luis can be reached at: (203) 440-6304 or firstname.lastname@example.org

 Alison migrated from Ecuador to Connecticut when she was four years old with her parents.
-Growing up in the area of Hartford County, her youth organizing began in 2012 with Connecticut Students for a Dream (c4d) as a mentor.
+Growing up in the Hartford County, her youth organizing began in 2012 with Connecticut Students for a Dream (c4d).
 Since then, Alison became committed to promote social change and justice.
-She became a community organizer and activist that no longer allowed the stigma attached to her immigration status to devalue her humanity.
-In 2013, she continued with c4d as their campus organizer and came out as an undocumented immigrant.
+She became a community organizer and activist that no longer allowed the stigma attached to her immigration status devalue her humanity.
+In 2013, she continued with c4d as their campus organizer.
 In 2014, she co-founded the Greater Hartford Region for c4d.
-There, she facilitated bi-weekly community meetings, held workshops and led a successful administrative and legislative campaign called “Afford to Dream,” a campaign that was about passing legislation that allowed more undocumented students to attain higher education in CT.
-Also, understanding the need for economic justice in her community, she founded the organization’s first ever scholarship committee to fundraise to assist undocumented immigrant students.
-As Youth Organizer of Make the Road CT, Alison will continue to use her knowledge to implement urgency for youth to organize to fight for educational equity and become the best version of themselves in their communities.
+There, she facilitated bi-weekly community meetings, held workshops and led a successful administrative and legislative campaign called “Afford to Dream,” to pass legislation that allows more undocumented students to attain higher education in CT.
+Also, understanding the need for economic justice in her community, she founded the organization’s first ever scholarship committee to fundraise for undocumented immigrant students.
+As Youth Organizer at Make the Road CT, Alison will continue to use her knowledge to implement urgency for youth to organize to fight for equity and become the best version of themselves in their communities.

 Alison’s pronouns are: she/her/hers/ella.
 She can be reached at: (860) 895-3849 or email@example.com